lazymutt/umadpro/README.md

 ### DEP failure text
 If a user has a DEP capable device, but they are passed the enrollment window, they will have an option to manually enroll.

-This is the first set of text above the enrollment button.
+This is the first set of text above the **Manual Enrollment** button.
 ```xml
 <string>--depfailuretext</string>
 <string>Not getting this notification?</string>